vzool/docs/app/contributor-guide/interfaces.md

 The meta.json file contains information over the interface (like unique name, author, version) and it's options.

+::: tip
+To hide the label on the edit form, add `"hideLabel": true` to `meta.json`

 ## Boilerplate

 The minimum files required for each interface are the aforementioned input.vue, display.vue, and meta.json files.